faith-ware/realtimechat/README.md

-It has been tweaked for heroku deployment.
+- It has been tweaked for heroku deployment.
-Run requirements.txt
+- Run requirements.txt and installed the packages
-You can tweak it for any server you want to deploy it to.
+- You can tweak it for any server you want to deploy it to.